jmadelaine/ts-guardian/README.md

 ```

 <br />

----

 <br />

 ## Convenience guards

 From the examples, you probably noticed we repeated ourselves an awful lot when guarding simple types.

-Luckily, `type-guardian` also exports a bunch of pre-defined convenience guards for common types:
+Luckily, `ts-guardian` also exports a bunch of pre-defined convenience guards for common types:

 | Convenience guard      | Type of guard                         | Equivalent `is` function        |
 | ---------------------- | ------------------------------------- | ------------------------------- |